salsa-rs/salsa/book/src/tutorial/ir.md

 ### The data lives in the database

 Although they are declared like other Rust structs, Salsa structs are implemented quite differently.
-The values of their fields are stored in the Salsa database, and the struct itself just contains a numeric identifier.
+The values of their fields are stored in the Salsa database and the struct themselves just reference it.
 This means that the struct instances are copy (no matter what fields they contain).
 Creating instances of the struct and accessing fields is done by invoking methods like `new` as well as getters and setters.

+In the case of `#[salsa::input]`, the struct contains a `salsa::Id`, which is a non-zero integrated.
-More concretely, the `#[salsa::input]` annotation will generate a struct for `SourceProgram` like this:
+So the generated `SourceProgram` struct looks something like this:

 ```rust
 #[derive(Copy, Clone, PartialEq, Eq, PartialOrd, Ord, Hash)]